IMX (TV series)

-IMX (Interactive Music Exchange) was an American music television program which aired daily from 2002-2004 on MMUSA (renamed Fuse TV in May 2003).
-Described as a "fully converged music industry simulation game" and "part TV show, part Internet game," the program asked viewers to register at the network's website and buy "stock" in popular artists, songs, and albums.
+IMX (Interactive Music Exchange) is an American music television program that aired daily from 2002 to 2004 on MMUSA (renamed Fuse TV in May 2003).
+Described as a "fully converged music industry simulation game" and "part TV show, part Internet game," the program asked viewers to register at the network's website and buy ownership interests in popular artists, songs, and albums.
 In dealing the "shares", traders used the fake cash to enter network-sponsored contests.
 A rebranded successor, "Daily Download", was terminated in July 2006.

 Format

 IMX was in development for nearly a year prior to its January 2003 debut.
 In a 2002 press release, network president Marc Juris discussed the inspiration behind the program: